pmdscully/SensorAnomalyDetection-via-Local-LLM/readme.md

     - Click `Local` tab.
 After downloading, the model will be available in this tab to run `>` within Docker Desktop (you can test the prompt-response here.)
 3.  **API Endpoint**:
     - Docker Desktop exposes a single `API` endpoint for all models it runs.
     - The default port is **12434**.
-The `docker-compose.yml` is configured to use this endpoint via `http://model-runner.docker.internal:12434` or `http://localhost:12434/engines/v1/chat/completions`
+The `docker-compose.yml` is configured to use this endpoint via `http://host.docker.internal:12434/engines/v1/chat/completions`
     - The endpoint accepts a JSON data object structure, in the format described at `https://docs.docker.com/ai/model-runner/api-reference/#request-from-the-host-using-tcp`.

 ### Build and Run